Instantly Put Your Business’s Resources

 We live in a world today where there is little time for planning.
-And planning is hardly considered a valuable exercise.
+And planning is hardly considered a valuable exercise in the small business world.
 We are hell-bent with only one thing on our minds… to reach business success as fast as we can.

-I think the majority of owners take actions as though they are in the entrepreneurial world series; with time being an extremely scarce resource… even viewed as a competitor at times.
+I think the majority of owners take actions as though they are in the eleventh hour of doomsday; with time being an extremely scarce resource… and they can't think past yesterday.

-You and I do not have the time, that’s true.
-But there is another side to it as well.
-Most business owners do NOT make time to plan!
+You and I do not really have the time, that’s true.
+But there is another side to it.
+Most business owners do not MAKE the time to plan!

 I believe that business owners can and should MAKE time for planning – regardless how difficult it might seem.

-Make no mistake, your competitors are looking to out think you because those that adapt to the changing rules the fastest will thrive.
+Make no mistake, your competitors are looking to out think you because those that adapt to the changing rules the fastest will survive.
 The rest will go the way of the dinosaurs.

 So where is your thinking?
-What are you doing right now that your competitors haven’t even thought of?
-What improvements can you make in your business today that will pay you long term dividends?
-Do you care?
-YOU SHOULD!
+What are you doing right now in your business that your competitors haven’t even thought of?
+What improvements can you make today that will pay you long term dividends?
+Are you tracking with me?